ArziBlack/timetable/README.md

 ### Usage

-1. Add teachers and subjects using the Database Manager
+1. Add teachers, subjects, and classes using the Database Manager
 2. Either manually create a timetable by editing cells or use the auto-generate feature
+3. Save useful layouts as templates for future use
-3. Export your timetable data when finished
+4. Export your timetable data when finished

 ## Development